• Get the best quotes, fast!

 • Grants such as the Boiler Upgrade Scheme and ECO4 could save you up to £5,000 towards a biomass boiler or a free boiler replacement for those eligible.

-So, how much does a new boiler cost? and what can affect these prices?
-In this article, we’ll walk you through everything you need to know about your new boiler costs and help you save money along the way.
+The average new boiler costs £3,800 on average, but what can affect these prices?
+In this article, we'll walk you through everything you need to know about your new boiler costs and help you save money along the way.

 If you’re ready to get started with your boiler replacement, you can search independently for a heating installer who meets your requirements.
 However, this can take hours, if not days.